PRETgroup/goFB/docs/TFB/spec.md

 //P6: (fabricated) VP can only be asserted for VPHigh time units.
 //P7: (fabricated) AP can only be asserted for APHigh time units.

-EnforcerFB XYEnforcer;
+EnforcerFB PaceEnforcer;

-interface of XYEnforcer {
+interface of PaceEnforcer {
 	//enforcement parameters
 	in int AVI_time initial 1000;
 	in int AEI_time initial 1000;